edrone/tf2-ulmfit/README.md

-Because it was important for us to have full control over numericalization (we didn't want to use FastAI's default functions), our training scripts require the corpus to be numericalized before being fed to FastAI data loaders.
+Because it was important for us to have full control over numericalization (we didn't want to use FastAI's default functions), our training script requires the corpus to be numericalized before being fed to FastAI data loaders.
 The `03_encode_spm.py` file will read a plain text file with the source corpus and save another text file with its numericalized version.
-It will also add BOS and EOS markers.
+It will also add BOS (`2`) and EOS (`3`) markers.

 Example invocation: